 Can I have a second opinion or referral?

 If you would prefer another veterinary surgeon to examine your animal, please ask when you make the appointment.
 If you would like another practice to examine your pet, they will contact us to request a copy of the clinical records.
 We may occasionally suggest referral to a colleague with experience of a particular type of condition.
 We will arrange this appointment for you and explain the experience and qualifications that person holds.

 How do I order a prescription?

-We reassess repeat prescriptions every four months, but this may vary with individual circumstances.
-The standard charge for a re-examination is our “follow-on consultation fee” of £44.
+We reassess repeat prescriptions every four months, but this may need to be more often with individual circumstances.
+The standard charge for a re-examination is our “follow-on consultation fee” of £57.75.
 Further information on the prices of medicines is available on request.